Skip to content

 Oliver Tambo International Airport

 Oliver Tambo (OR Tambo) International Airport in South Africa faces unique challenges with wildlife hazards due to its proximity to diverse habitats.
-To address these concerns, the airport has implemented wildlife management strategies
+To address these concerns, the airport has implemented wildlife management strategies.

 They collaborated with local authorities and stakeholders to help balance economic growth with wildlife conservation.
 OR Tambo strives to harmonize airport operations with the surrounding environment to showcase their adaptability and commitment to responsible land use in challenging ecosystems.